DanCarvajal/dancarvajal.github.io/about.md

 I have a BS in Economics from George Mason University, which is kind of cool.

 ## Interests
-I have many varied interest, here is a small sample:
+I have many varied interests, here is a small sample:

 {% include interests.html %}